fmager/real-time/README.md

 interested in compute graphics and a different set of tasks for people interested in deep learning.
 These sections are indicated by this DNA emoji - 🧬.

-Course material for a course based on this material can be found [here](https://absorensen.github.io/real-time-visual-and-machine-learning-systems/).
+A course based on this material can be found [here](https://absorensen.github.io/real-time-visual-and-machine-learning-systems/).

 The material comprising the guide is divided into 7 modules.